Lunatictwo/docs/op-guide/local-kubernetes-tutorial.md

 ### Installing a Kubernetes cluster on your laptop

+This installation has been tested to work on Mac and Linux, but please note that running Kubernetes on a laptop is a work in progress.

 First we need to run a Kubernetes (k8s) cluster. minikube is the popular option for that.
 However, minikube only creates one Kubernetes node.
 To run TiDB, we need multiple Kubernetes nodes.
 There are a few options for this, but for this tutorial we will use DinD (Docker in Docker).

 DinD (Docker in Docker) allows for running the docker daemon inside a top-level docker container.
 This means the top-level container can simulate as a Kubernetes node and have containers launched inside it.
 The kubeadm-